ocaml/ocaml.org/data/planet/reynard/databox-open-source-software-community-launch.md

 <img src="http://reynard.io/images/databox3.jpg" alt="Stage 1" width="200"/>
 </p>

-<p><em>Photos courtesy of <a href="https://twitter.com/realhamed">Hamed Haddadi</a>.</em></p>
+<p><em>Photos courtesy of <a href="https://twitter.com/realhamed - [1 Client error: Number of redirects hit maximum amount]">Hamed Haddadi</a>.</em></p>

 <p><strong>&ldquo;Can we do detailed, user-centric, contextual analytics at a scalable rate without privacy disasters and legal challenges?&rdquo;</strong></p>

-<p>The morning session began with a formal introduction by <a href="https://twitter.com/realhamed">Hamed Haddadi</a> into the research project itself, explaining the high-level goals of the project: &ldquo;Can we do detailed, user-centric, contextual analytics at a scalable rate without privacy disasters and legal challenges?&rdquo; <a href="https://github.com/mor1">Richard Mortier</a> followed with a summary of the technical architecture of the Databox and described the driving motive as an open-source, personal networked system, <strong>NOT</strong> another data silo that acts as a honey pot - the focus being to move computation to where the data is, thus reducing the movement of data itself. <a href="https://github.com/Toshbrown">Tosh Brown</a> and <a href="https://github.com/yousefamar">Yousef Amar</a> then followed with (working!) demonstrations of the Databox SDK and UI, and development of drivers and applications at the container level.</p>
+<p>The morning session began with a formal introduction by <a href="https://twitter.com/realhamed - [1 Client error: Number of redirects hit maximum amount]">Hamed Haddadi</a> into the research project itself, explaining the high-level goals of the project: &ldquo;Can we do detailed, user-centric, contextual analytics at a scalable rate without privacy disasters and legal challenges?&rdquo; <a href="https://github.com/mor1">Richard Mortier</a> followed with a summary of the technical architecture of the Databox and described the driving motive as an open-source, personal networked system, <strong>NOT</strong> another data silo that acts as a honey pot - the focus being to move computation to where the data is, thus reducing the movement of data itself. <a href="https://github.com/Toshbrown">Tosh Brown</a> and <a href="https://github.com/yousefamar">Yousef Amar</a> then followed with (working!) demonstrations of the Databox SDK and UI, and development of drivers and applications at the container level.</p>

 <p>The afternoon session was driven by the attendees, who were all asked to propose applications for and uses of the Databox, with small focus groups facilitating this development.</p>